KeyboardWarrior26/airbnb-project-clone/README.md

 - A **Booking** is linked to one **Property** and one **User** (Guest).
 - A **Review** is made by a **User** for a **Property**.
 - A **Payment** is linked to one **Booking**.

+## Feature Breakdown

+### 1. User Management
+Allows users to register, log in, and manage their profiles.
+It also includes authentication and role-based access, distinguishing between hosts and guests.

+### 2. Property Management
+Hosts can list, update, and remove properties.
+This includes adding property details such as name, description, price, photos, and location.

+### 3. Booking System
+Enables guests to search for available properties, make bookings, and view their booking history.
+It also ensures booking dates don’t overlap and availability is maintained.

+### 4. Review and Rating System
+Guests can leave reviews and rate properties after their stay.
+This helps future users make informed decisions based on real feedback.

+### 5. Payment Integration
+Secure payment system for processing booking transactions.
+Ensures transparency and records all payments for both hosts and guests.

+### 6. Search and Filtering
+Users can search for properties using filters like location, price range, dates, and property type.
+This improves user experience by making property discovery easier.

+### 7. Admin Dashboard (Optional/Advanced)
+An interface for administrators to monitor users, properties, bookings, and flag/report inappropriate content or activity.